zliu/terraform/ansible/ansible.md

 8. Optional: Verify that the virtual server's private IP address in your Ansible inventory list matches the private IP address in your {{site.data.keyword.Bluemix_notm}} infrastructure dashboard.
    1. Log in to the [{{site.data.keyword.Bluemix_notm}} infrastructure dashboard](https://control.bluemix.net) and select **Devices** > **Device List**.
-   2. Look for the virtual server instance that you just created and make sure that the **Private IP** and the IP address that you retrieved from your Ansible inventory list are the same.
+   2. Look for the virtual server instance that you created and make sure that the **Private IP** and the IP address that you retrieved from your Ansible inventory list are the same.